What Is Nurses Week? Learn the History of National Nurses Week and How to Celebrate

 Each year, the NurseJournal team celebrates National Nurses Week by sharing compelling stories from nurses around the nation.

-This year, our theme is “Celebrating the Power of Nursing Friendships.”
+Last year, our theme was “Celebrating the Power of Nursing Friendships.”

 The friendships developed as a nurse can last a lifetime.
 Nursing friendships can determine who you schedule your shift with or who you rely on to help turn patients, change diapers, and put in intravenous lines.
 They may also be the people you spend time with outside of work; they become bridesmaids, groomsmen, godparents, or even partners.

-Inspired by last year’s theme, “Nursing Defined,” this concept for Nurses Week 2023 explores the relationships nurses form throughout their careers and the influence of these friendships on nurses’ personal and professional lives.
+Inspired by 2022’s theme, “Nursing Defined,” the concept for Nurses Week 2023 explored the relationships nurses form throughout their careers and the influence of these friendships on nurses’ personal and professional lives.

 Explore the stories from groups and pairs of nurse friends we interviewed about the bonds they’ve formed in the workplace.